CoT-Driven Framework for Short Text Classification: Enhancing and Transferring Capabilities from Large to Smaller Model: Experiment

 \textbf{One-shot setting.} In the one-shot setting, the findings regarding the model performance were consistent with those observed in the zero-shot setting.
 Furthermore, our method achieved improvements across all datasets.

-Comparing the results of the zero-shot and one-shot tasks, contrary to our initial expectations, the hypothesis that providing task-relevant examples enhances the comprehension and task response of LLM is not supported.
-The findings reveal that only the GPT improves performance in one-shot learning compared with zero-shot learning in the two datasets.
+Comparing the results of the zero-shot and one-shot tasks, contrary to our initial expectations, the hypothesis that providing task-relevant examples enhances the comprehension and task response of LLMs was not supported.
+The findings indicate that only GPT improves performance in one-shot learning compared with zero-shot learning on two of the datasets.
 In contrast, a decline is observed in the remaining datasets.
 Further analysis of the model outputs suggested that LLM with approximately 10 billion parameters tended to demonstrate a reduced capacity for processing instructions with greater input complexity.
 In contrast, the GPT consistently exhibits a robust understanding of instructions and sustains its performance despite increased context length.

 Comparison of the results of SFT and in-context learning paradigm.
 GPT-3, with over a hundred billion parameters, exhibits a remarkable in-context learning performance.
-In the one-shot setting, GPT-3 exceeded QLFR-CML, and GPT-3+QLFR nearly matched the supervised QLFR method.
+In the one-shot setting, GPT-3 exceeded CDMT, and GPT-3+SSE-CoT nearly matched the supervised SSE-CoT method.
 However, for models with billions of parameters, the SFT paradigm remained predominant.